Digital humanities: Negative publicity

-Lauren F. Klein and Gold note that many appearances of the digital humanities in public media are often in a critical fashion.
-Armand Leroi, writing in The New York Times, discusses the contrast between the algorithmic analysis of themes in literary texts and the work of Harold Bloom, who qualitatively and phenomenologically analyzes the themes of literature over time.
+Lauren F. Klein and Gold note that many public media appearances of the digital humanities are critical.
+Armand Leroi, writing in The New York Times, discusses the contrast between the algorithmic analysis of themes in literary texts and the work of Harold Bloom, who qualitatively and phenomenologically analyzes literary themes over time.
 Leroi questions whether or not the digital humanities can provide a truly robust analysis of literature and social phenomena or offer a novel alternative perspective on them.
 The literary theorist Stanley Fish claims that the digital humanities pursue a revolutionary agenda and thereby undermine the conventional standards of "pre-eminence, authority and disciplinary power".
 However, digital humanities scholars note that "Digital Humanities is an extension of traditional knowledge skills and methods, not a replacement for them.
 Its distinctive contributions do not obliterate the insights of the past, but add and supplement the humanities' long-standing commitment to scholarly interpretation, informed research, structured argument, and dialogue within communities of practice".

-Some have hailed the digital humanities as a solution to the apparent problems within the humanities, namely a decline in funding, a repeat of debates, and a fading set of theoretical claims and methodological arguments.
+Some have hailed the digital humanities as a solution to the apparent problems within the humanities, namely a decline in funding, recurring debates, and a fading set of theoretical claims and methodological arguments.
 Adam Kirsch, writing in the New Republic, calls this the "False Promise" of the digital humanities.
 While the rest of humanities and many social science departments are seeing a decline in funding or prestige, the digital humanities has been seeing increasing funding and prestige.
-Burdened with the problems of novelty, the digital humanities is discussed as either a revolutionary alternative to the humanities as it is usually conceived or as simply new wine in old bottles.
-Kirsch believes that digital humanities practitioners suffer from problems of being marketers rather than scholars, who attest to the grand capacity of their research more than actually performing new analysis and when they do so, only performing trivial parlor tricks of research.
+Burdened by the problems of novelty, the digital humanities is discussed either as a revolutionary alternative to the humanities as usually conceived or as simply new wine in old bottles.
+Kirsch believes that digital humanities practitioners suffer from the problem of being marketers rather than scholars, who attest to the grand capacity of their research more than actually performing new analysis, and, when they do so, only perform trivial parlor tricks.
 This form of criticism has been repeated by others, such as in Carl Staumshein, writing in Inside Higher Education, who calls it a "Digital Humanities Bubble".
 Later in the same publication, Straumshein alleges that the digital humanities is a 'Corporatist Restructuring' of the Humanities.
 Some see the alliance of the digital humanities with business to be a positive turn that causes the business world to pay more attention, thus bringing needed funding and attention to the humanities.
-If it were not burdened by the title of digital humanities, it could escape the allegations that it is elitist and unfairly funded.
+If the title of digital humanities did not burden it, it could escape the allegations that it is elitist and unfairly funded.